robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 > 🎞️ *`"You can tell that it’s an aspen tree because of the way that it is.”`*

-Just in case you thought we were starting to build up some kind of sensible structure here, this one has to go and send us *way* off into the abstract. *Actually, though, ==this is what we want==.* The ability to ==manipulate and create *aspects*== out of *complete nonsense, thin air copium* is the singular most fundamental *aspect* of what *makes an artist an artist.*
+Just in case you thought we were starting to build up some kind of sensible structure here, this one has to go and send us *way* off into the abstract. *Actually, though, this is what we want.* The ability to manipulate and create *aspects* out of *complete nonsense, thin air copium* is the singular most fundamental *aspect* of what *makes an artist an artist.*

 #needsjoke #scoobydoo

 In a way, the villains of the Scooby Doo series are a lot like us as artists.
 We have this abstract *vision* of what we believe should be brought into reality, and we're doing everything we know to do to get there.
 For our various villains, in part, their art is their persona, or their revenge plot, or the worldview which they're attempting to force everyone else into.
-All require some abstract *==vision==* of something that which does not yet exist.
+All require some abstract *vision* of something that which does not yet exist.

 ---

 # Sorry, Can't Relate #review

-**The last key word here is *==interrelated==.*** Yes, we're still doing the same definition.
+The last key word here is *interrelated*.
+Yes, we're still doing the same definition.
 It's been a minute, so let me put that back up on the screen for ya in case you forgot.

 > 🅰️ `CONTEXT`
 > 🅰️ `“The interrelated conditions in which something exists or occurs”`